Mean-field equations for stochastic firing-rate neural fields with delays: Derivation and noise-induced transitions: Discussion

-The first obvious limitation of the study is the fact that this precise analysis reduces to the case of firing-rate neurons.
-Though popular in the study of neural fields in the neuroscience community and widely used, this choice can be discussible in the present study.
-Indeed, the model does not takes into account the highly nonlinear nature of several neuronal phenomena.
-This linear approximation is often seen as a heuristic mean-field limit itself, which can raise questions of the relevance of our present approach for neuroscience applications.
-The analysis developed here might hence better account for large-scale neuronal areas in which a very large number of cortical columns, described by the Wilson and Cowan model,s interact.
-As far as neurons are concerned, we may add that a large body of experimental results have proved successfully accounted by linear dynamics, generally relative to the specific nonlinearly determined fixed point of normal brain activity.
-These linear models, though less general and accurate that the nonlinear ones, yielded much greater insight, and in particular analytic treatment, of the cortical dynamics within their regimes of validity.
-Probably the main reason why we chose this type of models is the reduction allowed by the Gaussian nature of the solutions.
-Indeed, as we demonstrated here, these models have the great advantage to be exactly and rigorously reducible to a set of tractable deterministic equations.
-This is hence a breach to go further in analyzing the complex dynamics of the neural fields mean-field equations, with the aim of further understanding nonlinear neuron models.
-The analysis provided here is the first (and to our understanding, the only case where such an analytical study is possible) to address precisely the dynamics of such complex mean-field equations, and can also be seen as a proof of concept of the dynamics of this class of equations, in particular the effects of noise and delays in these equations.
-All these reasons motivated the investigation of linear models to uncover the dynamics of the more complex nonlinear neural fields models.
-We expect that nonlinear equations of this kind will also reveal other behaviors that are not reproduced in our linear approach.
+The first limitation of the present study is the fact that this precise analysis is only valid in the case of firing-rate neurons, where we were able to exhibit Gaussian local equilibria.
+Though popular in the study of neural fields and widely used, the model does not take into account the highly nonlinear nature of several neuronal phenomena.
+These linear models, though less general and accurate than the nonlinear ones, yielded much greater insight, and in particular analytic treatment, of the cortical dynamics within their regimes of validity.
+The Gaussian nature of the solution is hence a breach we exploited to go further in analyzing the complex dynamics of the neural fields mean-field equations, with the aim of further understanding nonlinear neuron models.
+The analysis provided here is the first (and to our understanding, one of the only case where such an analytical study is possible) to address precisely the dynamics of such complex mean-field equations, and can also be seen as a proof of concept of the dynamics of this class of equations, in particular the effects of noise and delays in these equations.
 A perspective of great interest also would be to derive from the non-linear mean-field equations systems governing macroscopic variables such as the mean firing-rate.
 This is a complex and deep question we are currently investigating.